Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 Quick Picks

-- Best overall: ASUS ROG Astral RTX 5090 — the fastest gaming GPU available, if you can stomach the price
+- Best overall: ASUS ROG Astral RTX 5090 — the fastest gaming GPU available, if you can stomach the street price

-- Best balance: MSI RTX 5070 Ti Gaming Trio OC Plus — trades within 6% of the RTX 5080 at 4K for $400 less
+- Best balance: MSI RTX 5070 Ti Gaming Trio OC Plus — within 6% of the RTX 5080 at 4K for $350–$550 less at current prices

-- Best AMD: ASUS TUF RX 9070 XT OC — beats the RTX 5070 Ti in rasterization after driver updates, for less money
+- Best AMD: ASUS TUF RX 9070 XT OC — matches or beats the RTX 5070 Ti in rasterization after driver updates, for $849–$879

 Buying Guide